docsbydesign/piClinic_API_sample/README.md

 ## Download the repo

-Download this repo to access the files directly from your system by clicking the `Clone or download` button above or executing this `git` command from the folder in which you want to install the files.
+You can access the files for the examples from this site, or you can download the repo to access the files directly from your system by clicking the `Clone or download` button above or executing this `git` command from the folder in which you want to install the files.

 ```